syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>IgnoreAllSpellingErrorsCommand</p>
 </td>
 <td>
-<p>Represents the command that that all occurrences of any misspelled word at the current position be ignored.</p>
+<p>Represents the command that ignores all the occurrence of selected misspelled word.</p>
 </td>
 <td>
 <p>The misspelled word to be ignored.</p>